FlipsideCrypto/sdk/js/README.md

 <br>
 <br>

-## 🗝 Grab an API Key
+## 🗝 Want early access?
+Grab an API Key

-This product is currently in Alpha.
-We're accepting a limited number of users at this time.
+Our [JS/Typescript SDK](./js/) is currently in Alpha.
+We're accepting a limited number of users.
 <br>
 <br>
-Fill out this form.
-Tell us about something awesome you're going.
-Then we'll get you access.
+Fill out this [form]().
+Tell us about something awesome you're going to build.
 <br>

 ## 💾 Install the SDK